Introducing our partnership with The New York Public Library, celebrating its vast collection of more than 50 million items.

 Partnering with such a venerable institution is an inspiring opportunity to bring together our shared passion for lifelong learning and connecting communities.

 Our relationship with the Library goes back many years.
-We have had the honour to reproduce a number of works held in their collection, including antique bindings from the Spencer Collection (Autumn Symphony, Daphnis & Chloe, Poetry in Bloom) and Art Deco plates by Maurice Pillard (Emergence).
+We have had the honour to reproduce a number of works held in their collection, including antique and contemporary bindings and unique Art Deco plates.

-During a visit to NYPL in early 2019 we began to discuss ways in which our partnership could continue to grow.
-It was then we learned of a monumental exhibition the Library was putting together, showcasing the most significant and one-of-a-kind pieces in their collection.
+During a visit to NYPL in early 2019 we learned of this monumental exhibition that the Library was putting together.
 It felt like a natural opportunity to collaborate on some truly special stationery products honouring those featured documents and artifacts.